harwoodleon/bitgrail-hack-resources/README.md

 ## How you can help

-We can all help each other to collect information about what needs to be done.
+We can all help each other to collect information and form a strategy about what needs to be done to recover funds.

 If you are not familiar with the way GitHub works then you can submit the informaition to bitgrail-resources@harwood-leon.com with an explanation of why you think it could be useful to include

 You can also: